 Q: What does it mean to be “inappropriate for the major”?

-A: The Social Work major has two sets of standards for our students: academic and professional.
+A: The social work major has two sets of standards for our students: academic and professional.
 Academically, students must demonstrate mastery of course concepts and exhibit appropriate behavior in the classroom.
 Professionally, students must behave as a beginning professional, attending classes regularly, participating appropriately, behaving respectfully, and seeking help when help is needed for either academic or personal difficulties.
 Students who cannot meet both academic and professional standards are considered inappropriate for the major.
-See Standards for Social Work Education at Skidmore College for more details regarding these standards.
+See the Standards for Social Work Education at Skidmore College for more details regarding these standards.